Coloring Royal Icing (Basic Colors & Mixing Guide for Beginners)

 Mixing Basic Colors

-Most shades are created by mixing the basic food colors.
-The key principle is to choose a base color and add the second color gradually, in very small amounts, mixing thoroughly each time.
+Most shades are created by mixing base colors when working with royal icing colors.
+The key principle is to choose one base color and add the second color gradually, in very small amounts, mixing thoroughly each time.

-• Orange — use yellow as the base and add red little by little until the desired shade appears.
+• Orange - use yellow as the base and add red gradually

-• Beige — mix a small amount of brown with a little yellow.
+• Beige - mix a small amount of brown with yellow

-• Pink — start with a white base and add a minimal amount of red.
+• Pink - start with white and add a minimal amount of red

 Mixing basic gel colors to create different royal icing shades

-In practice, the temperature of a color — whether it is warm or cool — influences how mixtures behave and what final shades you obtain.
+Color temperature - warm vs cool - directly affects how colors mix and what final shades you get.

-• Warm yellow (egg yellow) produces softer, more natural tones.
+• Warm yellow produces softer, more natural tones

-• Lemon yellow creates cleaner greens and brighter color mixes.
+• Lemon yellow creates cleaner greens and brighter mixes

-• Warm blue (for example Royal Blue) produces a richer purple when mixed with red.
+• Warm blue (Royal Blue) produces richer purples

-• Cool blue (Bright Blue) creates a cooler color palette.
+• Cool blue creates a colder color palette

-• Warm red works better for orange and coral tones.
+• Warm red works better for orange tones

 Color Saturation Over Time